September 7, 1917 – Oilfield Legacy of Texas Governor Hogg –

 September 9, 1855 – Birthday of Discoverer of Spindletop Oilfield

-Anthony Francis Lucas, who in 1901 discovered prolific salt dome structures in the Texas, was born (named Antun Lučić) in Split, Croatia, After receiving an 1875 engineering degree at the Polytechnic Institute in Graz, Austria, he served as a captain in the Austrian navy before immigrating to America.
-He became a U.S. citizen in 1885, changed his name to Lucas, and worked as a mining engineer and geologist in Washington, D.C.
+Anthony Francis Lucas was born (named Antun Lučić) in Split, Croatia, After receiving an 1875 engineering degree at the Polytechnic Institute in Graz, Austria, he served as a captain in the Austrian navy before immigrating to America.
+He became a U.S. citizen in 1885, changed his name to Lucas, and worked as a mining engineer in Washington, D.C.

 September 9, 1928 – Oklahoma regulates Oil Production